 Always seeking to provide the best possible health care experience for children and families, the transport team has initiated programs to help improve patient satisfaction, relations with referring physicians and staff and patient outcomes.
 Parents receive satisfaction surveys with each transport, and are highly encouraged to share their thoughts on ways Lurie Children's might be able to improve services.
 The team also started a program to provide follow-up information on clinical outcomes to referring hospital staff that stabilize patients for transport and have started a quarterly newsletter to provide education on common disease processes that require transport to a pediatric tertiary care center.

-If you’d like to learn more about the members of the transport team, please e-mail us, or read about the day-to-day of the transport team on the Local Tourist blog.
+If you’d like to learn more about the members of the transport team, please e-mail us.
 You can also reach out to the following team members:

 Help us improve the transport services we provide to your children or the patients you care for by completing a survey on our feedback site.
 Click here to take the survey.